SUBWAY Chain Becoming More Environmentally Friendly Eco-store Opens In Florida

 â– Eco-Store:

 Along with the SUBWAY® restaurant that opened in Kissimmee, FL, there are many more Eco-Stores in various stages of planning.
 The brand is working with the U.S. Green Building Council to earn Leadership in Energy and Environmental Design (LEED) certification.
-The opening of the Kissimmee Eco-Store also provides an opportunity to measure and water saving concepts against a standard SUBWAY® restaurant opening nearby.
+The opening of the Kissimmee Eco-Store also provides an opportunity to measure energy and water saving concepts against a standard SUBWAY® restaurant opening nearby.

 About the SUBWAY® Chain:

-The SUBWAY® restaurant chain is the world's largest submarine with more than 28,400 locations in 86 countries.
+The SUBWAY® restaurant chain is the world's largest submarine sandwich franchise, with more than 28,400 locations in 86 countries.
 Headquartered in Milford, Connecticut, and with regional offices in Amsterdam, Beirut, Brisbane, Miami, and Singapore, the SUBWAY® chain was co-founded by Fred DeLuca and Dr. Peter Buck in 1965.

 The SUBWAY® brand was ranked the number one franchise opportunity in Entrepreneur magazine's 2007 "Annual Franchise 500-" listing - the 15th time in 20 years that the chain has achieved this honor.